This blogpost is the last post in a three-part series to help you create health. There are three- easy ways that you can create health:

 In light of the Coronavirus Pandemic, it is important to note that an Austrian study of 25 healthy subjects who regularly used saunas found they had significantly fewer episodes of common colds than those who did not.
 The research showed that this benefit became more significant, especially after 14 weeks of consecutive sauna use.

 Since not all saunas are the same, Beyond Cryotherapy provides Sunlighten’s proprietary and highly efficient infrared heating technology.
 According to a recent scientific study, Sunlighten’s Solocarbon® infrared sauna heaters are the only ones clinically proven to raise core body temperature by 3 degrees (versus simply heating the air around the body).
 As a result, regular usage of a Sunlighten sauna provides a truly deep, productive, and detoxifying sweat at the cellular level, where toxins reside.
-To fully experience the immune-strengthening and detoxification benefits of a sauna, Beyond Cryotherapy recommends using the Sunlighten Sauna at least twice a week throughout the year.
+To fully experience immune and detoxification benefits of a sauna, Beyond Cryotherapy recommends using the Sunlighten Sauna at least twice a week throughout the year.